hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 ### 9. Delete by Primary Key

-This method is only available in tables with primary keys:
+This method deleted a single row in a table that has a primary key.
+As such, this method is only available in tables with primary keys.

+For example:

 ```java
 int count = this.employeeDAO.delete(154);